Neelharia97/CPE-800-Link-Prediction-/README.md

 - [x] 1.
 Researching about the topic and reading research papers about existing implementations.
 - [x] 2.
 Study the heuristic methods before implementing **ideal** implementations.
 - [ ] 3.
 Implement heuristic methods and visualize performance.
 - [ ] 4.
-Analyze heuristic methods and prepare mid-stage reports
+Analyze heuristic methods and prepare mid-stage reports.